halungge/python_from_fortran/README.md

   * **and** even the name of the parameters that this function uses, because on the python side you have to get the right  data for your function so even if operating with **kwargs on the python side, you need to access the correct thing from within the
   `STATE` dict.
+* (+) (*development mode only*) due to the fact that the python function is dynamically looked up, changes in the function are automatically picked up by the fortran code.
+(This is only useful advantage during development when installing with pip -e )
 ### compile and run
 1. clone call_py_fort
 ```bash